Ad Age: History

 Advertising Age launched as a broadsheet newspaper in Chicago in 1930.
 Its first editor was Sid Bernstein.

 The site AdCritic.com was acquired by The Ad Age Group in March 2002.

+In 2004, Advertising Age acquired American Demographics magazine.
 In 2007 Ad Age acquired the Thoddands Power 150, which is a top marketing blogs list.

 An industry trade magazine, BtoB, was folded into Advertising Age in January 2014.

 In 2017, the magazine shortened its name to Ad Age.

 Recognition

 Ad Age, which The New York Times in 2014 called "the largest publication in the ad trade field" published in 1999 a list of the top 100 players in advertising history.
 Among these were Alvin Achenbaum, Bill Backer, Marion Harper Jr., Mary Wells Lawrence, ACNielsen, David Ogilvy, and J. Walter Thompson.

-In 1980, Henderson Advertising, founded 1946 by James M. Henderson in Greenville, South Carolina, became the first agency outside New York or Chicago to be named Advertising Age's "Advertising Agency of the Year".
+In 1980, Henderson Advertising, founded in 1946 by James M. Henderson in Greenville, South Carolina, became the first agency outside New York or Chicago to be named Advertising Age's "Advertising Agency of the Year".